bszeti/camel-springboot/fuse7-hello/README.md

 ## Simple HelloWorld rest api using Fuse7 BOM
-The projects build executebale Spring Boot fat jar and also can be run in OpenShift.
+The projects build executable Spring Boot fat jar and also can be run in OpenShift.

 ### Build and run
 The Red Hat maven repos are configured in configuration/settings.xml